 What is Phentermine?

 To begin, Phentermine is a weight-loss medication available by prescription only.
-Although instructions vary, it’s usually taken once each day, prior to breakfast and supposedly decreases appetite. that assists by suppressing appetite.
+Although instructions vary, it’s usually taken once each day, before breakfast and supposedly decreases appetite.
+That assists by suppressing appetite.
 The blister pack makes it easy to take on-the-go.

 Phentermine was first available in the United States in 1959 and is currently manufactured by several companies.